 For the glaze

 - 1 tablespoon frozen lemonade concentrate

-- 5. If using fresh peaches, peel and thickly slice the peaches.
-Arrange the fresh or canned peach slices in overlapping circles on top of the crust, until its completely covered.
+- Peel and thickly slice the peaches.
+Arrange in overlapping circles on top of the crust, until it's completely covered.
 Overfill the crust, as peaches will draw up during cooking.

-- 7. Transfer the tart pan to a wire rack to cool.
+- Move the tart pan to a wire rack to cool.
 When cool, remove the side wall of the pan.

 Make the glaze

 - Combine the preserves or jelly and lemonade.
 Spread with a pastry brush over the top of the warm tart.